yuhgto/mondaydotcom-code-examples/cross-board-automations/README.md

 ## Overview of Integration

 This code will let you automate the handoff process when a contractor is added to a task on the main board.
 When a contractor is added to the dropdown column, the integration will create an item on the contractor's dedicated project board.
+If the board doesn't exist, it will create one from a template.
 This allows managers to quickly send data about a project to the relevant contractor's board without worrying about them seeing items that are not applicable to them.

 ## Documentation